ABOUT

 PROLOGUE

-This is the third act of a long career in tea.
+This is the third act of a long career.

 Here I start to find my own path in tea.
 One that is not tethered to a distribution model, packing machines, investors and dreams of market dominance.
 Here the goal is to be small, uncompromising and personal.